Saraiki cuisine: Dishes

-Sohan halwa is a traditional speciality of southern Punjab, particularly Multan.
+Sohan halwa is a traditional specialty of southern Punjab, particularly Multan, such as Hafiz sohan halwa.
 It is a halwa dessert that is prepared by boiling a mixture of water, sugar, milk and cornflour until solidified.
 Saffron is used for flavoring while ghee is used to prevent it from sticking to the pan.
 Almonds, pistachios and cardamom seeds are added as additives.
 The southern Punjab cities of Dera Ghazi Khan, Bahawalpur, Uch Sharif and Mailsi are also known for their sohan halwa products.